Child-Development-Lab/HBCD-EEG-Utilities/docs/derivatives_ERPspecs.md

 - **MeanAmplitude**: Mean amplitude during specified measurement window

-- **AdaptiveMean**: The average peak, or adaptive mean ampltide, is calculated by finding the peak during the specified time window and averaging the amplitude across all sampling points within 1 standard deviation of the peak.
+- **AdaptiveMean**: Adaptive mean amplitude is calculated by finding the peak during the specified time window and averaging the amplitude across all sampling points within 1 standard deviation of the peak.

 - **Latency**: Latency in ms to the peak amplitude during the specified time window